Jeffkim6511/DigitRecognition/readme.md

 python app.py

-📸 Features
+## 📸 Features

-    🖌 Interactive Canvas
+- 🖌 **Interactive Canvas**
   Draw digits directly with the mouse.

-    📤 Image Preprocessing
+- 📤 **Image Preprocessing**
   Automatically converts canvas drawing to 28x28 grayscale image.

-    🔍 Accurate Predictions
+- 🔍 **Accurate Predictions**
   Shows top prediction, prediction confidence, and the second-highest probability digit.

-    🧼 Reset Capability
+- 🧼 **Reset Capability**
   Easily clear the canvas to try a new digit.

-📁 File Structure

-.
-├── app.py            # Main application file with UI logic
-├── Model.py          # Contains CNN model architecture and training code ├── saved_model/      # Directory containing the trained model
-├── utils.py          # Optional: preprocessing and helper functions

-🎓 Educational Purpose

-This project was built for learning and demonstration purposes.
-It illustrates how deep learning models can be integrated with simple user interfaces to create interactive applications.
 📄 License

-This project is licensed for educational and personal use only.
+- This project is licensed for educational and personal use only.
-Commercial use and redistribution are not permitted.
+- Commercial use and redistribution are not permitted.

 🙌 Acknowledgments

-    MNIST Handwritten Digits Dataset
+- MNIST Handwritten Digits Dataset

-    TensorFlow
+- TensorFlow

-    Tkinter
+- Tkinter

-    Pillow (PIL Fork)
+- Pillow (PIL Fork)